Esteban Torres

-Early life
+Early life and education

 Torres was born in Miami, Arizona, to parents from Mexico.
 He was raised in East Los Angeles, California mostly by his mother, Rena Gómez.
 His father was a miner, but was deported to Mexico during the Mexican Repatriation of the 1930s.
-He graduated from East Los Angeles College and California State University, Los Angeles, and later took graduate courses at the University of Maryland, College Park and American University.
+He graduated from East Los Angeles College and California State University, Los Angeles, and later took graduate courses at the University of Maryland, College Park, and American University.

 Career

 He served in the United States Army from 1949 to 1953.
-Active in the labor movement, he was appointed United States Ambassador to the United Nations Educational, Scientific and Cultural Organization (UNESCO), Paris, France, from 1977 to 1979 and served as a special assistant to President Jimmy Carter from 1979 to 1981.
+Torres came up through the United Auto Workers, ultimately serving as the international representative of UAW 1964-68 in Washington, DC.
+In addition to being active in the labor movement, he was appointed United States Ambassador to the United Nations Educational, Scientific and Cultural Organization (UNESCO), Paris, France, from 1977 to 1979 and served as a special assistant to President Jimmy Carter from 1979 to 1981.

 Torres was unsuccessful in his attempt to win a seat in the House of Representatives in 1974, but was elected in 1982 as a Democrat.
 He served from 1983 until 1999.
 During his time in office, he prioritized issue related to Hispanics, and in 1986 he played a key role in the development and passage of the Immigration Reform and Control Act.

 He did not run for reelection in 1998 and was succeeded by Democrat Grace Napolitano.
 He served as a member of the California Transportation Commission from 1997 to 2007.